pratikraj9852/HacktoberFest-2022-Cpp/classes_and_objects/README.md

 Please read the [CONTRIBUTING.md](../../CONTRIBUTING.md)

 ## Rules
-- You have to write the solution in main.cpp or main1.cpp file.
+- You have implement the concept of classes and objects in main.cpp or main1.cpp file.
+- You can generate only one pull request for this section either in main or main1 file.
 - Please read the [CODE_OF_CONDUCT.md](../CODE_OF_CONDUCT.md)

 ## Acknowledgments